-Restrictions tightened in Kashmir over COVID surge, Sehrai’s death
+Restrictions tightened in Kashmir over Covid surge, Sehrai’s death

-Srinagar:: Normal life remained affected in many areas in Jammu and Kashmir on Thursday with the imposition of the lockdown in the wake of an alarming surge in coronavirus cases, even as the restrictions were tightened in the Valley due to the death of TeH chairman Mohammad Ashraf Sehrai, officials said.
+Srinagar: Normal life remained affected in many areas in Jammu and Kashmir on Thursday with the imposition of the lockdown in the wake of an alarming surge in coronavirus cases, even as the restrictions were tightened in the Valley due to the death of veteran Hurriyat leader Mohammad Ashraf Sehrai, officials said.

-Restrictions on the movement and assembly of people continued to remain imposed in many districts of the UT in the wake of the lockdown announced by the government,” the officials said.
+Restrictions on the movement and assembly of people continued to remain imposed in many districts in the wake of the lockdown announced by the government,” the officials said.

 They said while curfew was in place across the Kashmir valley and in Jammu district, restrictions on the assembly of people were also imposed in many areas of the Jammu division.